elewa-academy/variables/README.md

 ## Learning Objectives

+_Program State_: State is the current values of all variables in your program.
+Program state is dynamic, it changes over the course of your application's __run-time__.
+Because variables are frequently modified, state cannot be determined just by reading at your source code.
+The purpose of this repository is to give you the tools to understand and track changes in your JS programs' state.

 __Study Techniques:__
 * Stepping through run-time behavior with PythonTutor
 * Sketching run-time behavior on paper
 * Changelog tracing: what changed with each step?

 __JavaScript:__
 * Creation & Execution Phases